CBE544/CBE544-2019.github.io/ProjectDescription.md

 Each Group will also be required to ask questions and begin a disucssion about another groups work.
 Here are those assignments:

-Ni group will ask Ti group questions.</br>
+Ni group will ask Ti group questions.<br>
-Ti group will ask Mg group questions.</br>
+Ti group will ask Mg group questions.<br>
 Mg group will ask Ni group questions.

 <a name='report'></a>